-Automatic Business Rollover Contracts to Cease
+Automatic Business Rollover Electricity Contracts to Cease

 The biggest headache for business owners with energy contracts is about to cease.
 So-called rollover contracts, where prices increase by 40% or more at the same fixed period as the original contract, are no longer sold by energy giant British Gas.
+British Gas Business (BGB) was the first to stop the rollover contract rip-off starting September 2013 for existing customers.

-New customers switching from September 2013 won’t get subjected to the auto-renewal process, and existing customers can opt-out from June 2014.
+New customers switching from September 2013 won’t get subjected to the auto-renewal process, and existing customers can opt out from June 2014.

 Changes British Gas are Making